Safe swimming over the summer months (December to March)

 Preventing illness from recreational water use

-Public health staff also have an oversight role of the actions taken by councils to assess that adequate measures are taken to manage any risk to the health of the community.
+We also have an oversight role of the actions taken by councils to assess that adequate measures are taken to manage any risk to the health of the community.
 Illness that could be due to recreational water contact is monitored by public health units.

 Swimming and spa pools